Field of Dreams

-Field of Dreams is a 1989 American sports fantasy drama film written and directed by Phil Alden Robinson, based on Canadian novelist W. P. Kinsella's 1982 novel Shoeless Joe.
+Field of Dreams is a 1989 American sports fantasy drama film written and directed by Phil Alden Robinson, and based on Canadian novelist W. P. Kinsella's 1982 novel Shoeless Joe.
 The film stars Kevin Costner as a farmer who builds a baseball field in his cornfield that attracts the ghosts of baseball legends, including Shoeless Joe Jackson (Ray Liotta) and the Chicago Black Sox.
 Amy Madigan, James Earl Jones, and Burt Lancaster (in his final film role) also star.
-It was theatrically released on May 5, 1989.

-The film received generally positive reviews from critics, and was nominated for three Academy Awards: Best Picture, Best Original Score and Best Adapted Screenplay.
-In 2017, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
+The film was released on April 21, 1989.
+It received positive reviews from critics, and was nominated for three Academy Awards: Best Picture, Best Original Score, and Best Adapted Screenplay.
+In 2017, it was selected for preservation in the United States National Film Registry by the Library of Congress.

 Plot

-Ray Kinsella lives with his wife, Annie, and daughter, Karin, on their Dyersville, Iowa, corn farm.
-Troubled by his broken relationship with his late father, John Kinsella, a devoted baseball fan, he fears growing old without achieving anything.
+Ray Kinsella lives with his wife, Annie, and daughter, Karin, on their corn farm in Dyersville, Iowa.
+Troubled by his broken relationship with his late father John, a devoted baseball fan, Ray fears growing old without ever having done anything to achieve his dreams.

-While walking through his cornfield one evening, he hears a voice whispering, "If you build it, he will come."
-He sees a vision of a baseball diamond in the cornfield and "Shoeless" Joe Jackson (who in real-life died in 1951) standing in the middle.
-Believing in him, Annie lets him plow under part of their corn crop to build a baseball field, at risk of financial hardship.
+While walking through his cornfield one evening, Ray hears a voice whispering, "If you build it, he will come"; he sees a vision of a baseball diamond in the cornfield and the ghost of "Shoeless" Joe Jackson standing in the middle.
+Annie agrees to uproot part of their field to build a baseball field, at risk of financial hardship.

 As Ray builds the field, he tells Karin about the 1919 Black Sox Scandal.
-Several months pass, and just as Ray is beginning to doubt himself, Shoeless Joe reappears, asking if others can play, and returns with the seven other Black Sox players.
-Annie's brother, Mark, can't see the players.
+Time passes, and as Ray is beginning to doubt himself, Shoeless Joe reappears one evening.
+After tossing a few balls around the field, Joe asks Ray if he can come back with more players.
+Ray says they are all welcome.
+The next day, Joe returns with the seven other Black Sox players.
+Annie's brother, Mark, cannot see the players.
 He warns the couple they are going bankrupt and offers to buy their land.
 The voice, meanwhile, urges Ray to "ease his pain."

-Ray and Annie attend a PTA meeting, where she argues against someone who is trying to ban books by Terence Mann, a controversial author and activist from the 1960s.
+Ray and Annie attend a PTA meeting, where she argues against some who are trying to ban books by Terence Mann, a controversial author and activist from the 1960s.
 Ray deduces the voice was referring to Mann, who had named one of his characters "John Kinsella" and had once professed a childhood dream of playing for the Brooklyn Dodgers.
-When Ray and Annie have identical dreams about Ray and Mann attending a game at Fenway Park, Ray finds Mann in Boston.
+That night, after Ray and Annie have identical dreams about Ray and Mann attending a game together at Fenway Park, Ray drives to Boston to find him.
 Mann, who has become a disenchanted recluse, agrees to attend one game.
-There Ray hears the voice urging him to "go the distance", seeing statistics on the scoreboard for Archie "Moonlight" Graham, who played in one game for the New York Giants in 1922 but never got to bat.
+There Ray hears the voice urging him to "go the distance", while seeing statistics on the scoreboard for Archie "Moonlight" Graham, who played in one 1922 game for the New York Giants but never got to bat.
 Mann also admits to hearing the voice and seeing the scoreboard.